 Lyle Cherry Orchard. | Photo Credit: Cate Hotchkiss

-Rather than head to well-known and highly visited Dog Mountain, consider checking out other wildflower hikes on the Washington side of the Columbia River Gorge.
-Friends of the Gorge recommend the 5-mile Lyle Cherry Orchard Trail for birding and hiking.
-You have the best chance of seeing wildflowers like lupines and daisies from late February through May, with peak blooms in mid-to-late April.
+Rather than head to well-known spots like Dog Mountain, consider other stellar wildflower hikes on the Washington side of the Columbia River Gorge.
+Friends of the Gorge recommend the five-mile Lyle Cherry Orchard Trail for birding and hiking.
+You have the best chance of seeing wildflowers like lupines and daisies from early March through May, with peak blooms in mid-to-late April.
 Views of the Gorge are fantastic year-round.
-Along the way, you’ll also find interpretive trail signs, where you can scan a QR code to learn about the area as you make your way along the rail.
-Note: The Washington Trail Association recommends wearing long pants and always staying on the trail as poison oak may be present on the edges of the trail.
+Along the way, you’ll also find interpretive trail signs.
+Note: The Washington Trail Association recommends wearing long pants and staying on the trail, as poison oak may be present on the edges of the trail.

-At 5.4 miles roundtrip, the Weldon Wagon Road trail is another quieter option that boasts meadows of balsamroot and lupine wildflowers in April and May.
+The Weldon Wagon Road trail also boasts meadows of balsamroot and lupine wildflowers in April and May.
 Take in views of the White Salmon Valley as you make your ascent.

-Travel Tip: To protect Washington’s outdoor spaces, some hikes like Dog Mountain have implemented a permit system for visitors.
-Be sure to check permit requirements before you head out and aim to visit mid-week from spring through summer.
-Dog Mountain permits are required on weekends from April 27 through June 19, as well as Memorial Day and Juneteenth.
-A permit does not guarantee a parking space at the Dog Mountain Trailhead.
-You’ll also need to pay $5/day/vehicle if you’re using the parking area.
+Travel Tip: To protect Washington’s outdoor spaces, some hikes like Dog Mountain have implemented a permit system.
+A Dog Mountain Trail System Vehicle Reservation is required for weekend visits from mid-April through mid-June, as well as Memorial Day.
+A permit does not guarantee a parking space at the trailhead.

 Also See: Columbia River Gorge to Coast Road Trip